Eshabhamra/Ma1805---final-project/README.md

 https://eshabhamra.github.io/Ma1805---final-project/

 -Due to GitHub file size limitations, the videos used in this project are not uploaded to the GitHub repository.
-They are included in the final ZIP file submitted on Moodle, where the full project runs correctly.-
+They are included in a google drive where the project should hopefuly run smoothly, i have emailed this to tom so he will be able to see it -

 My memory scrapbook -